epage/epage.github.io/blog/blog/iterating-on-test.md

 Implicit
 [contexts](https://tmandry.gitlab.io/blog/posts/2021-12-21-context-capabilities/)
-for `stdout` and `stderr` would cover most needs but that I'm doubt we'll get that any time soon, if ever.
+for `stdout` and `stderr` would cover most needs but that I'm doubt we'll get that any time soon, if ever (no matter how much I love the *idea* of it).

+We could workaround this by running each test in its own process but that comes with its own downsides as already mentioned.

 So we don't have a plan that can meet these needs yet.
-We can workaround this by running each test in its own process but that comes with its own downsides.

 See also [rust-lang/rust#90785](https://github.com/rust-lang/rust/issues/90785).